 "Nothing but big special features will be shown in the house.
 Among the films advertised to be shown in the near future are Blanche Walsh in 'Resurrection,' 'St. George and the Dragon,' 'The Raven,' Nat Goodwin in 'Nathan Hale,' 'Custer’s Last Fight,' and 'The Odyssey.'
 Summer prices will be 10, 15 and 25 cents."

-In the 1917, 18 and 19 city directories it's called Walker Auditorium.
+In the 1917, 1918 and 1919 city directories it's called Walker Auditorium.
 In 1918 L.A.
 Times ads it was running as legit house called Walker's Theatre Beautiful.
 In the 1923 city directory it's the Walker.
 In 1923 and 1924 it was known the Grand Avenue.
 It was also known as the Fine Arts in 1924.
+It was the Orange Grove Theatre from 1924 to 1929.

 The theatre ended its life as the Grand in 1946.
 Its last chapter involved showing first run films from Russia and Europe.
 Herb Rosener was the last operator.
-The building was owned by the eastate of George Walker.
+The building was owned by the estate of George Walker.
+Thanks to Ken McIntyre for finding the April 4, 1946 L.A.
+Times article for a post on the Photos of Los Angeles Facebook page.

 Status: It was demolished in 1946 to provide additional parking for the Robinson's department store.
 There's now a mixed use building on the site with a Whole Foods on the ground floor and housing above.